producer999/Notepad3000/notepad3000-readme.txt

--****update file save flags when Control-Z, Control-X is pressed (requires some work - override OnKeyPressed) -****fix pasting from another document different using Paste menu or Cntl-V -****save a version of every file that is opening from disk locally as its opened to protect loss -****add ability to save ink strokes along with the text -****adjust InkCanvas so it doesnt visibly alter curves when writing -****fix MainTextBox resizing lag when resizing program vertically (bug?)
+-****update file save flags when Control-Z, Control-X is pressed (requires some work - override OnKeyPressed) -****fix pasting from another document different using Paste menu or Cntl-V -****save a version of every file that is opening from disk locally as its opened to protect loss
+	-****autosave the text and ink after each change and when suspending and reload on opening/unsuspending -****add ability to save ink strokes along with the text -****adjust InkCanvas so it doesnt visibly alter curves when writing -****fix MainTextBox resizing lag when resizing program vertically (bug?)
 -****check if you want to save file if you click the application window X to exit (may not be possible) -****prevent the extra scroll pull down/up when it's scrolled all the way (inertia) (may not be possible)

+v.07.01 (6/3/17) First Build
+-set color scheme to sourceleven for title bar, menu bar

 v.06.02 (5/11/17)